 How does revenue differ from profits?
 Profit is the money you have after you account for expenses, debts, operating costs, and any additional income.

 There are two types of revenue: operating and nonoperating revenue.
 Operating revenue is revenue you earn from your main business activities (e.g., product sales).
-Nonoperating revenue is how much you earn from activities not directly related to your business (e.g., renting your building to other companies).
+Nonoperaating revenue is how much you earn from activities not directly related to your business (e.g., renting your building to other companies).
 Use both operating and nonoperating revenue to calculate your annual business revenue.

 How to find annual revenue for a company